SC5/sc5-styleguide/README.md

 gulp.task('styleguide', ['styleguide:generate', 'styleguide:applystyles']);
 ```

 This approach gives flexibility to use any preprocessor.
 For example, you can freely replace gulp-sass with gulp-ruby-sass.
-However, please notice that variable parsing works only for SASS, SCSS and LESS files.
+However, please notice that variable parsing works only for Sass, SCSS and Less files.

 If you do not use preprocessor you can directly pipe CSS files to `applyStyles()`.